Tucker Zimmerman

-Brian Tucker Zimmerman (born February 14, 1941) is an American singer-songwriter.
+Bryan Tucker Zimmerman (February 14, 1941 – January 17, 2026) was an American singer-songwriter.

-Early life
+Early life and education

-At age four, Zimmerman began violin lessons, on a violin made by his grandfather.
-When he was seven, Zimmerman moved with his family to Healdsburg, a rural town in the Wine Country region of Sonoma County, California.
+Zimmerman was born on February 14, 1941, in San Francisco, California.
+At age four, Zimmerman began violin lessons on a violin made by his grandfather.
+When he was seven, his family moved to Healdsburg, a rural town in the Wine Country region of Sonoma County, California.

-1966 he moved to Europe to study composition in Rome.
-After two years in London where he recorded his first album, he began living in Belgium.
-1970 he married his wife Marie Claire.
+In 1966 he graduated from the San Francisco State College with a degree in music theory and composition and took up a Fulbright scholarship to study composition in Rome, where he met his future wife.
+After two years in London, where he recorded his first album, he began living in Belgium.

 Career

-In December 1968 Zimmerman recorded and released his first album Ten Songs, produced by Tony Visconti.
+In December 1968, Zimmerman recorded and released his first album, Ten Songs, produced by Tony Visconti.
 It was later described by David Bowie as one of his favourite albums.
-One track from the album, 'Fourth Hour of My Sleep' was later recorded by Mick Ronson's band Ronno.
+One track from the album, "Fourth Hour of My Sleep" was later recorded by Ronno, a band fronted by Mick Ronson.

 In 1967, he collaborated with the Paul Butterfield Blues Band on the song "Droppin' Out".
-The song appeared on the Butterfield Band album The Resurrection of Pigboy Crabshaw.
+The song appeared on the Butterfield Blues Band album The Resurrection of Pigboy Crabshaw.

-In 1985, Zimmerman turned to writing novels, short stories, poems and composing film music and compositions for symphonic orchestras.
+In 1985, Zimmerman turned to writing novels, short stories, poems, and composing film music and compositions for symphonic orchestras.

 In 1996 he formed his Nightshift trio, accompanied by bassist Jeff Van Gool, and his son, Quanah Zimmerman, a self-taught guitarist.
 The Nightshift trio recorded Walking On the Edge Of The Blues.

 In 2005, he released the album Chautauqua.

-In September 2024, Zimmerman announced a new album, Dance of Love, due to be released October 2024 via 4ad.
-Dance of Love was produced by Big Thief, who also serve as the backing band, along with collaborators Iji and Twain.
+In September 2024, Zimmerman announced a new album, Dance of Love, due to be released in October 2024 via 4AD.
+Dance of Love was produced by Big Thief, who also served as the backing band, along with collaborators Iji and Twain.

+Later life and death

-Tucker lives in Stockay-Saint-Georges in Belgium, in the province of Liège, where he owns a studio.
+Tucker married Marie-Claire Lambert in 1970.
+They lived in Stockay-Saint-Georges in Belgium, in the province of Liège, where he owned a studio.

+The couple died in a house fire on January 17, 2026; he was 84, she was 82.

+Family

+He was the nephew of Charlie Zimmerman.